jrfnl/clearPHP/rules/always-prepare-statement.md

 <!-- Security -->
-# Always Prepare Statement
+# Always Prepare Statements

-Prepared statement is the a way to build queries, that separates the query from the values.
+Prepared statements is a way to build queries, that separates the query from the values.
 The general synopsis is the following :

 ```php
 <?php